vasilyprokopov/aci-graphviz-cobra/README.md

   * To simplify troubleshooting
   * To sparkle ideas how to optimise the configuration
 - Visually document current configurational state of the Fabric
-- Sort out Contract configuration:
+- Sort out Contracts:
   * Reveal unused Contracts
-  * Reveal Contracts with wrongly configured Scope
+  * Reveal wrongly configured Contract Scopes
   * Visually figure out required Scope for the Contract (e.g. consumed only within the AP)
 - Spot unused Objects (e.g. VRFs, BDs)
 - Reveal missing links between objects (e.g. L3Out to VRF or BD)